Jacobson-Morozov Lemma for Algebraic Supergroups: Notation

-\begin{proposition} Let $G$ be an algebraic supergroup.
+We now prove give a ``categorical characterization of quasi-reductive supergroups''. \begin{proposition} Let $G$ be an algebraic supergroup.
 Then $\Rep(G)$ has enough projectives if and only if $G$ is quasi-reductive. \end{proposition} \begin{remark} Clearly, the existence of enough projectives in $\Rep (G,\eps)$ is equivalent to the existence of enough projectives in $\Rep(G)$. \end{remark}

 \begin{proof}

 The induction $\Ind_{G_{\bar 0}}^G$ and restriction $\Res_{G_{0}}$ define two adjoint functors between $\Rep (G)$ and $\Rep (G_{\bar{0}})$.
 In fact, taking into account Theorem \ref{theorem_HC}, we have the natural isomorphism